 - Recall the planning steps taken to develop a farm or food production/literacy project in an urban environment

-- History and Global Perspectives
+- Urban Agriculture History and Global Perspective

 - Urban Agriculture in Canada

 - Environmental Challenges in Urban Agriculture

 - Crops for Urban Agriculture

 - Livestock for Urban Agriculture

 - Climate Change and Urban Agriculture